Iranian airspace restrictions: managing EU261 exposures

 - Delays: due to the airspace restrictions, carriers operating between Europe and Asia may be required to fly significantly longer routes which will in turn lead to unanticipated delays.
 As the political situation is constantly evolving, it may not always be possible to take measures to avoid such delays.

 Reports in the media state that certain carriers have already started compensating passengers for EU261 claims arising from last week's events.
-Carriers should carefully consider whether this is the correct approach as there are defenses that may be available under EU261.
+Carriers should carefully consider whether this is the correct approach as there are defences that may be available under EU261.

 Article 5(3) of EU261 provides that a carrier is exempt from paying compensation in the event of cancellation or delay at arrival if it can prove that the cancellation or delay is caused by " extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken".

-There is a raft of divergent case law across the various EU member states relating to this defense.
+There is a raft of divergent case law across the various EU member states relating to this defence.
 Recent case law from England & Wales confirms that an Air Traffic Management Decisions (ATMD) is considered an " extraordinary circumstance"3.

 The problem created by the current crisis is that the airspace restrictions are mandatory for US carriers only.
 However, if a delay or cancellation occurs as result of a security risk to passengers and the flight crew, this will likely be sound rationale for declaring such circumstances extraordinary and beyond the carrier's control 4.

-Carriers are also required to take reasonable measures to avoid delays and cancelations (i.e. the second limb of the defense).
+Carriers are also required to take reasonable measures to avoid delays and cancelations (i.e. the second limb of the defence).
 In the immediate aftermath of last week's events, it is difficult to argue that anything could have been done to avoid the resulting delays or cancelations as many carriers were left in an impossible position.

-It should be noted that the longer the crisis persists, the harder it will be for carriers to prove that the "reasonable measures" component of the defense has been satisfied.
+It should be noted that the longer the crisis persists, the harder it will be for carriers to prove that the "reasonable measures" component of the defence has been satisfied.
 Courts are likely to decide that a carrier should find a way to fully mitigate any delays or cancellations through alternative routes, a change in take-off slots and/or higher fuel burn in order to operate the flight at a quicker speed than usual.

 Guidance for carriers